lsst-sqre/gafaelfawr/docs/configuration.rst

 Configuration settings
 ######################

-JWT Authorizer uses `Dynaconf`_ for configuration, so configuration settings can be provided in a large number of ways.
+Gafaelfawr uses `Dynaconf`_ for configuration, so configuration settings can be provided in a large number of ways.
 The recommended approach is to use a YAML file.
-By default, the file ``/etc/jwt-authorizer/authorizer.yaml`` is loaded as configuration settings.
+By default, the file ``/etc/gafaelfawr/authorizer.yaml`` is loaded as configuration settings.
-This path can be overridden via the ``--settings`` option to the ``jwt_authorizer run`` command.
+This path can be overridden via the ``--settings`` option to the ``gafaelfawr run`` command.

 .. _Dynaconf: https://dynaconf.readthedocs.io/en/latest/

-When configuring JWT Authorizer to run in Kubernetes, consider defining your settings as the value of a ``authorizer.yaml`` key in a config map, and then mounting that config map at ``/etc/jwt-authorizer`` in the pod.
+When configuring Gafaelfawr to run in Kubernetes, consider defining your settings as the value of a ``authorizer.yaml`` key in a config map, and then mounting that config map at ``/etc/gafaelfawr`` in the pod.

 See the `Dynaconf`_ documentation for more details, including how to override specific settings with environment variables.